Claudine Longet

-Claudine Georgette Longet (born January 29, 1942) is a Franco-American singer, actress, dancer, and recording artist popular during the 1960s and 1970s.
+Claudine Georgette Longet (January 29, 1942 – May 14, 2026) was a French singer and actress who was popular during the 1960s and 1970s.

-Born in Paris, France, Longet was married to American singer and television entertainer Andy Williams from 1961 until 1975.
-She has maintained a private profile since 1977, following her conviction for negligent homicide in connection with the shooting death of her boyfriend, former Olympic skier Spider Sabich.
+Longet was married to American singer and television entertainer Andy Williams from 1961 until 1975.
+She maintained a private profile from 1977, following her conviction for negligent homicide in connection with the shooting death of her boyfriend, Olympic skier Spider Sabich.